chkoreff/Fexl/README.md

 like, build it, and run it from there.
 There is no script to copy it to /usr or anything like that.

+My approach is to create a ~/bin/fexl script which does this:

+	exec ~/project/fexl/bin/fexl "$@"

+So the "fexl" script in my search path runs the real executable right where I built it, setting argv[0] to its full path name, allowing it to resolve the names of any files it might need that come bundled with the distribution.
+That way I don't have to rely on non-portable features like "/proc/self/exe" to locate the executable.

 Helpful Shortcuts
 -----------------